-- 17 The Buildings F-15 and F-16 AOC is located west of Block D and east of Slagle Road in the northwest - part of RVAAP (Figure 1-2 and Figure 2-1).
-Buildings F-15 and F-16 were used for surveillance testing - on explosives and propellants and testing disassembly processes during World War II, the Korean War, - and the Vietnam War (between 1941 and 1974).
-The number of tests conducted on miscellaneous - 21 explosives and propellants, the quantities of material tested, and the exact dates of testing are unknown. - No additional information exists to indicate the AOC was used for any other processes.
+The Buildings F-15 and F-16 AOC is located west of Block D and east of Slagle Road in the northwest part of RVAAP (Figure 1-2 and Figure 2-1).
+Buildings F-15 and F-16 were used for surveillance testing on explosives and propellants and testing disassembly processes during World War II, the Korean War, and the Vietnam War (between 1941 and 1974).
+The number of tests conducted on miscellaneous explosives and propellants, the quantities of material tested, and the exact dates of testing are unknown.
+No additional information exists to indicate the AOC was used for any other processes.

-- 24 The northernmost Building F-15 was separated from Building F-16 by approximately 1,000 ft.
-The - AOC, which is the combined operational areas for both Buildings F-15 and F-16, is approximately 12.3 - acres (6.6 and 5.7 acres, respectively).
-The defined AOC area does not include the forested area between - the two buildings
+The northernmost Building F-15 was separated from Building F-16 by approximately 1,000 ft.
+The AOC, which is the combined operational areas for both Buildings F-15 and F-16, is approximately 12.3 acres (6.6 and 5.7 acres, respectively).
+The defined AOC area does not include the forested area between the two buildings.

-- 29 The AOC is relatively flat with drainage ditches beside access roads and at the western boundary of the - 30 AOC along Slagle Road.
-The Building F-15 area is currently a gravel- and grass-covered clearing with - dense vegetation growing on the edges of the site (ARNG 2016).
-Gravel-lined roads lead to the site off - of Slagle Road.
-Building F-16 is densely vegetated with trees and grass, with a gravel- and grass- - 33 covered clearing located in the southeastern portion of the site.
-Gravel roads lead to the clearing off of - 34 Slagle Road.
-Railroad tracks oriented in a north-south direction are located in the eastern portion of the - 35 AOC.
+The AOC is relatively flat with drainage ditches beside access roads and at the western boundary of the AOC along Slagle Road.
+The Building F-15 area is currently a gravel- and grass-covered clearing with dense vegetation growing on the edges of the site (ARNG 2016).
+Gravel-lined roads lead to the site off of Slagle Road.
+Building F-16 is densely vegetated with trees and grass, with a gravel- and grass-covered clearing located in the southeastern portion of the site.
+Gravel roads lead to the clearing off of Slagle Road.
+Railroad tracks oriented in a north-south direction are located in the eastern portion of the AOC.
 No fences exist around the perimeter boundary of the AOC operational areas.

-- Two former coal piles were located south of Buildings F-15 and F-16, respectively.
-These former coal - piles are addressed as a separate AOC (designated as CC-RVAAP-73); however, they are further - discussed in Section 2.4.4.2.
+Two former coal piles were located south of Buildings F-15 and F-16, respectively.
+These former coal piles are addressed as a separate AOC (designated as CC-RVAAP-73); however, they are further discussed in Section 2.4.4.2.

-- 41 As discussed in Section 2.2.3, all buildings and structures at the Buildings F-15 and F-16 AOC have - been demolished, except for one former coal-powered boiler house (Building U-17).
-During a visual - survey conducted by the Army National Guard in April 2016, ceramic insulators and metal debris were - observed south of the old abandoned Building U-17 in a fenced area that is mostly likely the location of former electrical equipment (ARNG 2016).
+As discussed in Section 2.2.3, all buildings and structures at the Buildings F-15 and F-16 AOC have been demolished, except for one former coal-powered boiler house (Building U-17).
+During a visual survey conducted by the Army National Guard in April 2016 and documented in the Draft, Visual

+Assessment Survey Report, Evaluation, Identification, and Management of Potential Solid Waste Disposal Sites (ARNG 2016), ceramic insulators and metal debris were observed south of the old abandoned Building U-17 in a fenced area that is mostly likely the location of former electrical equipment area.
 An old metal platform (in place) and wooden debris are located north of former Building F-15.
-Several debris piles, including corrugated metal, concrete, brick, asphalt, and wood were seen throughout the AOC (Section 2.2.3).
+Several debris piles, including corrugated metal, concrete, brick, asphalt, and wood were seen throughout the AOC.
+The report concluded that no additional site surveys or geophysical investigations are needed to further assess the site features and that management of the solid waste observed onsite will be discussed in the Solid Waste Management Plan.
+Therefore, these features were not evaluated further in this RI.